Finding the Ideal Career

 In addition to our resources, we recommend several consultants who can help you with your career search:

-Shawn Lipton is an attorney who became a career consultant.
-Many of you know him from the Seattle University Office of Career Development, but he now has a business called The Trusted Coach.
+Shawn Lipton - Many of you know him from the Seattle University Office of Career Development, but he now has a business called The Trusted Coach.
 He is an excellent resource.

 Karen Summerville is a career consultant who has advised attorneys for over twenty years.
 As an attorney herself, she understands the pressures one faces.